Guitarlion/Guitarlion/README.md

 <b> Active Directory Project:</b>
  <br> In aws created a windows 2025 server ec2 instance and within the server created and setup active directory.<br>
-  <br>Created other ec2 instances that I have added to active directory.
-Shown below are screen shots of the lab. <br>
+   In active directory I created several  OU's  and groups that are asssoicated with a company.
+   I also created users and their computers that the userrs will be using  within the OU <br>